-The balance of Council's reserves is considered annually as part of the budget process.
-Reserves that have funding shortfalls are considered a priority to be funded (replenished) as part of the budget process, as this could have an impact on Council's long-term financial sustainability.
+The balance of Council's cash reserves is considered annually as part of the budget process.
+Reserves that have funding shortfalls are considered a priority to be funded (replenished) as part of the budget process, as this could have an impact on Council's longterm financial sustainability.

 The need for a new reserve is considered as part of Council's long-term financial planning.
-A new reserve can only be established by a resolution of the Council.
+A new reserve can only be established by a resolution of Council.

-Council's current policy is to maintain a minimum working funds balance of \$1,000,000.
-These funds are held as part of Council's internal reserves.
+Council's current policy is to maintain a minimum working funds balance of \$1 million.
 This amount represents funds readily available in cash, which are not committed in Council's current budget.
 This amount has been deliberately set aside by Council to allow for situations where emergency funding is required due to a major unforeseen circumstance within the LGA.
-The level of the restriction will be reviewed as Council's budget grows.
+The level of minimum working funds held by Council will be reviewed as Council's budget grows.